 University General Studies requirements.
 All students pursuing a baccalaureate at ASU must successfully complete a minimum of 35 semester hours of approved general studies courses.
-Courses completed in the business major, as well as selected courses required for admission to the B.S. degree program in the School of Management, can be applied toward meeting the university General Studies requirement.
+Courses completed in the business major, as well as selected courses required for admission to the BS degree program can be applied toward meeting the university General Studies requirement.
 Students should consult with their advisor when selecting courses to fulfill the General Studies requirement.

 Additional graduation requirements.
-In addition to completion of the courses outlined above, to be eligible for the Bachelor of Science degree in the School of Management, a student must have:
+In addition to completion of the courses outlined above, to be eligible for the Bachelor of Science degree in the School of Global Management and Leadership, a student must have:

-- 1. attained a cumulative GPA of 2.00 or higher for all business courses taken at this university and for all courses for the concentration/major taken at this university; - 2. earned at least 50% of the business semester hours required for the business degree in resident credit at ASU West; and - 3. earned a grade of "C" (2.00) or better in all upper division business courses required for the major or concentration.
+- 1. attained a cumulative GPA of 2.00 or higher for all business courses taken at this university and for all courses for the concentration/major taken at this university; - 2. earned at least 50% of the business semester hours required for the business degree in resident credit at the West campus; and - 3. earned a grade of "C" (2.00) or better in all upper division business courses required for the major or concentration.

 Pass/fail.
-School of Management undergraduate students may not include among the semester hours required for graduation any courses taken at this university on a pass/fail basis.
+School of Global Management and Leadership undergraduate students may not include among the semester hours required for graduation any courses taken at this university on a pass/fail basis.
 This policy excludes some courses such as internship which may be offered only for pass/fail credit.

-Academic policies
+Academic standards

-The following academic policies are minimum standards applicable to all degree and certificate programs offered by the School of Management.
+The following are minimum academic standards applicable to all degree and certificate programs offered by the School of Global Management and Leadership.
 Some programs may have more specific or stringent requirements.